GraphQL API Querying

 Published on

-Today we’ve released Fluvial’s new GraphQL query endpoint.
-This feature makes it easier to develop new, custom User Interface or API integration apps.
+Today we’ve released RiskNodes’s new GraphQL query endpoint.
+This feature makes it easier to develop custom user-interface or API integration apps.

 What is GraphQL?